 Since 1999, Balz Bachmann collaborates with sound designer and film musician Peter Bräker.
 They developed scores for (among others) I was a Swiss Banker, directed by Thomas Imbach and for Jeune Homme by Christoph Schaub that both won the film music award of the SUISA-foundation.

 Besides his work as a composer and producer, Balz Bachmann is a visiting professor at the University of Arts Zurich.
 As a performing musician, Balz Bachmann accompanied the singer Sophie Hunger on her European tour and has been playing bass and guitar in the punk band The Fox.
-Balz Bachmann wrote his most recent scores for Jasmila Zbanic's film Love Island and for Sabine Gisiger's documentary Yalom's Cure.
-Both films were premiered at last year's edition of the Locarno International Film Festival and Yalom's Cure was nominated for the Swiss Film Award 2015.
+In 2014, Balz Bachmann wrote the scores for Jasmila Zbanic's film Love Island and for Sabine Gisiger's documentary Yalom's Cure, both of which were premiered at Locarno Film Festival.

 Director: Wilfried Meichtry